hashicorp/terraform-provider-azurerm/website/docs/r/batch_certificate.html.markdown

 * `password` - (Optional) The password to access the certificate's private key.
 This must and can only be specified when `format` is `Pfx`.

 * `thumbprint` - (Required) The thumbprint of the certificate.
-This must match the thumbprint from the name.

-* `thumbprint_algorithm` - (Required) The algorithm of the certificate thumbprint.
-This must match the first portion of the certificate name.
-Currently required to be 'SHA1'.
+At this time the only supported value is 'SHA1'.

 ## Attributes Reference